XcooBee/xcoobee-js-sdk/README.md

 ### Integration

-Currently, the tests are expecting information from the user with the `~SDK_Tester` XID.
+Currently, the tests are expecting information from the user with the `~SDKTester_Developer` XID.
 The user is expected to be in a particular state.
 For instance, the user's inbox should only have one item with very specific values.

-This user exists on the system running at https://api.xcoobee.net/.
+This user exists on the system running at https://testapi.xcoobee.net/Test.
 The following is the user's API key/secret.
 Use this in a `.env.local` file at `__tests__/integration`.

-XCOOBEE__API_KEY=ETrSwpVy1IxDW2Y8fPneN1AtjaBrt9
-XCOOBEE__API_SECRET=R2G3l32sp+EetdIcmK4UWgRkiVEvQK
+XCOOBEE__API_KEY=+El5RkcTfadWPLt739ljugBHLc5UkL
+XCOOBEE__API_SECRET=tgQEfmR+zmruWMvJccbNx9oZUCHUrP